jutivia/Coinvise-MarketPlace-Review/READMe.md

 ----
 <a id="NftListed"></a>
 ##
-event `NftListed` is emitted when a new NFT is listed.
+event `NftListed` is emitted when a NFT is listed.
 It follows the structure below:

     event NftListed(
             uint256 listingId,